omenking/dropbox-api/README.markdown

 Dropbox::API::Tasks.install
 ```

-You will notice that you have a new rake task - dropbox:authorize
+You will notice that you have two new rake tasks - `dropbox:authorize` and `dropbox:authorize_oauth2`

-When you call this Rake task, it will ask you to provide the app key and app secret.
+When you call one of these Rake tasks, it will ask you to provide the app key and app secret.
 Afterwards it will present you with an authorize url on Dropbox.

-Simply go to that url, authorize the app, then press enter in the console.
+Simply go to that url, authorize the app, then follow the instructions in the console.

 The rake task will output valid ruby code which you can use to create a client.